jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

 Avoid using tabs.
 The indentation in the function should be 4 spaces.

-5. Redeploy the JupyterHub instance by running:
+STEP 5: Redeploy the JupyterHub instance by running:

 ```
 oc rollout latest dc/jupyterhub oc rollout status dc/jupyterhub
 ```

-6. Visit the JupyterHub URL.
+STEP 6: Visit the JupyterHub URL.